 - Where can I get more information (Mellaril)?

-Thioridazine is usually given after other medications have been tried without successful treatment of schizophrenia.
+Thioridazine is usually given after other treatments have failed.

 Thioridazine may also be used for purposes not listed in this medication guide.